Zig-zag dynamics in a Stern-Gerlach spin measurement: Stern-Gerlach setup

-We summarize the main features: the outcome of the spin measurement depends on where the particle ends up after passing through the Stern-Gerlach device.
+In summary, the outcome of the spin measurement depends on where the particle ends up after passing through the Stern-Gerlach device.
 Where it ends up depends not only on the initial position but also on the jumps that have occurred.
 Furthermore, if at $t=0$ the particle position has distribution $\Psi^\dagger ({\bf x},0)\Psi({\bf x},0)$, then at time $t$ it has distribution $\Psi^\dagger({\bf x},t) \Psi({\bf x},t)$, in accordance with the Born rule.